SamG-H/real-recipes/README.md

     2. $ bundle install
     3. $ shotgun
 ## Usage
-    Go to localhost:9393/ in your brower
+    Go to localhost:9393/ in your browser
     Note: 9393 may be a different number.
 Look at the output of shotgun ex)Listening on ###.#.#.#:portnumber
 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/SamG-H/real-recipes.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.